abiswas3/sportsMaths/TDF_VELO/README.md

 Breakaway wins: 8
 Sprinter wins: 7

-Nearly the same number -- there are a lot fewer sprinters than breakaway riders (but sadly you're not allowed to pick many.
+Nearly the same number -- there are fewer sprinters than breakaway riders (but sadly, you're not allowed to pick many.
 Here's where picking riders that are not classified as sprinters but can sprint helps.
 MVDP, Wout, Biniam etc.  )

 The nice thing about a sprint stage is that it is an independent event.
 This implies if your favourite sprinter blows their tits out on Day 1, it has no repercussions towards their next sprint stage win.
 This means it is hard to go wrong in picking an excellent or above-average sprinter. **NOTE: the only real risk is that they crash as sprints are chaotic**.
 Additionally, even if they don't win, they'll place relatively high (see below).